 - Support in the architecture for higher utilization, which reduces the tendency found with other architectures to provision more computing resources than are needed to avoid bottlenecks caused by peaks in utilization.

 Work with IBM and possibly a business partner to choose the configuration, either off-the-shelf or fully customizable, that meets your needs.
-LinuxONE offers:
+IBM LinuxONE offers:

 - Up to 4 19-inch frames, depending on your capacity requirements

-- Both raised and non-raised floor environments
+- Both raised-floor and non-raised floor environments

 - Top and bottom exit I/O and power.